QCommute: a tool for symbolic computation of nested commutators in quantum many-body spin-1/2 systems: Algorithm and implementation

-Note that ref.~\cite{Uskov_Lychkovskiy_2024_Quantum}, although sharing one author with the present work, reports results obtained using a different tool written in the \textsc{FORM} language.
+It is worth noting that ref.~\cite{Uskov_Lychkovskiy_2024_Quantum}, although sharing one author with the present work, reports results obtained using a different tool written in the \textsc{FORM} language.
 Among the listed implementations, only this code and \textsc{QCommute} support symbolic computations with Hamiltonian parameters kept analytic, whereas other tools perform computations for specific numerical values of these parameters.
 We also note that Ref.~\cite{De_2024_Stochastic} reports two-dimensional results for a slightly more complex mixed-field Ising model.